bretthall/workflow-demo/readme.md

 ## Building

-[.Net Core](https://dotnet.microsoft.com/download) 2.1 or newer is required.
+Currently [.Net Core](https://dotnet.microsoft.com/download) 2.2 or newer is required.
+I'm trying to lower that requirement to 2.1, but having problems (it will build with 2.1 but then runtime errors about missing assemblies will occur).
+I'll update here if I get things working.

 To build simply do `dotnet build`.
 The first time this is done you will need an internet connection so that Nuget packages can be installed.

 ## Running